Cappi1998/GetBotsWallet/README.md

 # GetBotsWallet
-Simple plugin for [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm) v5.1.0.9 or superior that checks balance on all bots
+Simple plugin for [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm) v5.1.0.9 or higher that checks balance on all bots

 # How to use